Einstein-Podolsky-Rosen entanglement and steering in two-well BEC ground states: Introduction

-The goal of this paper is to clarify what it means to have an EPR entanglement between groups of atoms in a BEC, and outline some different strategies for achieving this goal.
-We define EPR entanglement as being that entanglement existing, at least in principle, between two spatially separated systems, so that it could potentially realize an EPR paradox.
-For EPR entanglement to be claimed, three properties must be evident \cite{rmp}: \begin{enumerate} \item Two systems must be shown entangled through local measurements at spatially distinct locations. \item The nature of the entanglement criterion should be to confirm an EPR paradox.
-This requires measurement of sufficiently strong correlation between the two systems, for two non-commuting {}``EPR'' observables like position and momentum \cite{eprcrit}.
-A more sophisticated approach would allow other entanglement measures, such as those for {}``EPR steering'' \cite{Schrodinger,hw-steering-1,hw2-steering-1,EPRsteering-1,hw-np-steering-1,multiqubits-1} which reveal an inconsistency between EPR's local realism and the completeness of quantum mechanics for other types of measurement strategies. \item To justify EPR's no {}``spooky action-at-a-distance'' assumption \cite{EPR paradox}, the measurement events should be causally separated. \end{enumerate} For large groups of atoms, the task of detecting EPR entanglement is much more feasible when the emphasis is on the EPR paradox itself, rather than on the failure of Bell's local hidden variable model \cite{Bell}.
+The goal of this paper is to first clarify what it means to have an EPR entanglement between groups of atoms in a BEC, and to outline a strategy for achieving this goal.
+We define EPR entanglement as being that entanglement existing between two spatially separated systems, so that an EPR paradox can be realised.
+For EPR entanglement to be claimed, three properties are to be evident \cite{rmp}: \begin{enumerate} \item Two systems must be shown entangled through local measurements at spatially distinct locations. \item The nature of the entanglement criterion should confirm an EPR paradox.
+This requires measurement of sufficiently strong correlation between the two systems, for two non-commuting {}``EPR'' observables such as position/ momentum, conjugate spins, or quadrature phase amplitudes \cite{eprcrit}.
+A generalised approach would allow other entanglement measures, such as those for {}``EPR steering'' \cite{Schrodinger,hw-steering-1,hw2-steering-1,EPRsteering-1,hw-np-steering-1,asymmurray,multiqubits-1,loopholefreesteering} which reveal an inconsistency between EPR's local realism and the completeness of quantum mechanics using more general measurement strategies. \item To fully justify EPR's no {}``spooky action-at-a-distance'' assumption \cite{EPR paradox}, the measurement events should be causally separated \cite{Bell,aspect,kwiatzeil}. \end{enumerate} For large groups of atoms, the task of detecting EPR entanglement is much more feasible when the emphasis is on the EPR paradox itself, rather than on the failure of Bell's local hidden variable model \cite{Bell}.
+This leaves room for the possibility of confirming multiparticle entanglement, a subject we touch on briefly in this paper.
 For spatially separated systems, the detection of sufficient correlation of locally defined EPR observables so that entanglement is confirmed \cite{Duan-simon-1,simon-1,proof for product form} would represent an achievable first benchmark.
-This by itself is not{} direct evidence for the EPR paradox, although it is a necessary condition.
+This by itself is not{} direct evidence for the EPR paradox, or quantum steering, although it is a necessary condition.
 The second step of confirming the paradox has been carried out for photons \cite{rmp}, and also appears achievable for atoms.
 The last step is probably the most difficult for atoms.
 It would require either very fast measurements in one vacuum chamber, or hybrid techniques involving two separated BECs with coupling via atom-photon interfaces \cite{Interface}, in order to achieve causally separated measurement.

 There are many possible strategies for generation of spatial EPR entanglement.
 Early experiments employed two photon cascades and, later, optical parametric down conversion, to generate entangled photon pairs \cite{entoptics,aspect,kwiatzeil}.
 Continuous variable EPR entanglement between two fields, in a so-called {}``two-mode squeezed state'' \cite{caves sch}, was also generated using parametric down conversion \cite{ou,eprcrit,eprparamp}.
 Such entanglement gave evidence for an EPR paradox \cite{rmp}, although true causal separation of measurement events was not demonstrated in these experiments.